Mr-Smyth/circles/docs/Testing.md

 * :hammer: TEST:
     * I edited an existing person to be a duplicate of another existing person.
 * :clipboard: RESULT:
-    * I was taken to a page where i was correctly informed about the conflict and given a choice to correctly edit the person, or go to the person who was found to be a duplicate.
+    * I was taken to a page where I was correctly informed about the conflict and given a choice to correctly edit the person, or go to the person who was found to be a duplicate.

 </details>